 Minsk at night is definitely safer than many European capitals, so we can schedule a private Minsk tour for the post-office hours.

 Tour duration: 3.0 hours, around 50 km round way.

-Summer offer: -$20 if booked with another tour on the same day!
+April-May offer: -$30 off the price if booked with another tour on the same day!

 Note: the price quoted for the present Minsk tour is for reference purposes and is confirmed upon request.
-It covers transportation by car (the standard option for 1-2 pax is Skoda Superb), an English-speaking guide-driver, travel services and taxes.
+It covers transportation by car (the standard option for 1-3 pax is Volkswagen Touareg), an English-speaking guide-driver, travel services and taxes.
 The tour is available round the week and round the clock.